wohyunchoi/Deepfake-Detection-using-Hybrid-Attention-Model/README.md

 ## Introduction

-- (The introduction video will be updated later.)
+- A short introduction to DeepfakeDetector: [Watch Introduction Video](https://www.youtube.com/watch?v=RDHH1O1cCPI)
 - This project aims to automatically detect deepfake images using a deep learning model trained on public datasets.
 It provides an interactive web interface where users can upload an image and receive a classification result ("Real" or "Fake") with confidence visualization.